DuliniMendis/anime-dashboard/README.md

 ### **Testing**

 - I configured `jest` and `React Testing Library` and wrote a few unit tests.
 Obviously they are just examples and not comprehensive at all.
 - There are no E2E tests but that would be something I'd have in a typical CI/CD pipeline.
+Linting and formatting checks would also go in that pipeline if one existed.
 - I would've used `faker-js` for mocking values for tests but I didn't do it in this app since it might be overkill.

 ### **Formatting**